testcontainers/testcontainers-java/docs/modules/databases/influxdb.md

 | adminPassword |   password    |
 | database      |       -       |

-In the following you will find a snippet to create a InfluxDB client using the java client:
+In the following example you will find a snippet to create an InfluxDB client using the official Java client:

 <!--codeinclude-->
 [InfluxDBContainer.getNewInfluxDB()](../../../modules/influxdb/src/main/java/org/testcontainers/containers/InfluxDBContainer.java)
 <!--/codeinclude-->

 !!! hint
-    You can find the latest documentation about the InfluxDB 1.x java client [here](https://github.com/influxdata/influxdb-java).
+    You can find the latest documentation about the InfluxDB 1.x Java client [here](https://github.com/influxdata/influxdb-java).

 ## Adding this module to your project dependencies